-The process took 4+ weeks – interviewed at Citrix Systems in October 2011.
+The process took 4+ weeks – interviewed at Citrix Systems (Santa Clara, CA) in September 2011.

 Citrix contacted me at my home within a week of receiving my resume.
 I called them back the next day; HR did not respond for another full week.
 When HR called me the second time, they again called my house instead of my cell phone and did not use any other means to contact me (not e-mail or cell).
 (My resume clearly states that I am still employed...which implies that I would not be at home during business hours.
 All of my contact information is listed at the top of my resume.)